Photography Scavenger Hunt

 - Explore how strong relationships can promote growth & resilience

-Both the parent and teen workshops will be facilitated (in English) by two SEYFS counselors: Chrystal Williams, LSWAIC, and therapist intern Lara Vander Woude.
+The workshop will be facilitated (in English) by two SEYFS counselors: Chrystal Williams, LSWAIC, and therapist intern Lara Vander Woude.

 This is the latest in our series of Strong Connections – Powerful Futures workshops, funded through King County’s Best Starts for Kids, an initiative that invests an average of $65 million per year to support families and children, from the time that parents plan for a family, and throughout childhood and young adulthood.